- 1 Article Summary: Moving to Canada from UK

 Mortgage guidance is available from CMHC – Canadian mortgage and housing corporation.

-Taxes in Canada for UK Expats
+Taxes in Canada: Essential Guide for UK Nationals

 Understanding taxes in Canada is vital for UK expats managing cross-border income, property or pensions.
 The country operates a federal and provincial tax system whereby residents are taxed on their worldwide income.
 Non-residents pay tax in Canada only on Canadian-sourced income such as employment earnings, rental income or capital gains.